kevinpt/vhdl-extras/doc/rst/packages.rst

 `reg_file_2008.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras_2008/reg_file_2008.vhdl>`_

-This is an implementaiton of a general purpose register file.
-The VHDL-93 version must be manually customised to set the size of the registers internally.
+This is an implementation of a general purpose register file.
+The VHDL-93 version must be manually customized to set the size of the registers internally.
 The VHDL-2008 version is fully generic by employing an unconstrained array of unconstrained arrays to implement the registers.
 In addition to simple read/write registers you can configure individual bits to act as self clearing strobes when written and to read back directly from internal signals rather than from the register contents.

 Randomization
 -------------